mehrdadmoradabadi/todo/README.md

 ## Run tests

-To run tests in Bestoon simply use `test.py`.
+To run tests in TODO app simply use `test.py`.